kreismit/ECE4960/labs.md

 The minimum power at which I could make the wheels spin was not the same on either side.
 On the left (address 0) it was about 46; on the right (address 1) it was about 50.
 These numbers seem to change as the battery level changes.

-Based on experience with other robots, I chose to use a constant additive offset rather than a factor to make the robot drive straight.
-My reasoning is that the friction in the wheels is a constant force, not a velocity-dependent one, so the frictional resistance should be a constant offset.
-This seemed to to work; at low power, I needed +4 power on the right side, and at higher power (80%) +4 made it drive quite straight.
+I reasoned that the friction in the wheels is a constant force, not a velocity-dependent one, so the frictional resistance should be a constant offset.
+This seemed to to work; at low power, I needed +4 power on the right side, and the same should be true at higher power levels.
+However, the wheels were not exactly the same size, as evidenced by the fact that the robot drove in a curve.
+By trial and error, I scaled the left side up by 8% to compensate for this, and then the robot drove straighter.

 When I assembled the robot, I found that the electrical tape wasn't sticky enough to hold the Artemis Nano onto the robot case; and zip ties would prevent me from replacing the battery.
 So I used duct tape instead.